-Gears pumps are able to generate high pressures and therefore can cause a problem if there is a blockage or closed valve after the gear pump.
+Gear pumps are able to generate high pressures and therefore can cause a problem if there is a blockage or closed valve after the gear pump.
 An internal relief can prevent a potentially hazardous situation.
-This will protect the gear pump form damage and also prevent damage to the system downstream of the pump.
+This will protect the gear pump from damage and also prevent damage to the system downstream of the pump.

 What is the maximum fluid temperature a gear pump can handle?

 Around 350° C depending on the specific materials of construction.
 Gear pumps can be manufactured from various metals.
 The shaft sealing arrangement and elastomers will be the limiting factor of the maximum fluid temperature.